 Under the act of 1973, individual species may be listed as endangered or threatened.

-The U.S. Fish and Wildlife Service define ‘Endangered’ as a species in danger of extinction throughout all or a significant portion of its range.
+The U.S. Fish and Wildlife Service defines ‘Endangered’ as a species in danger of extinction throughout all or a significant portion of its range.

 They define ‘threatened’ as a species likely to become endangered within the foreseeable future.

-I have listed here ten of the mammals of North America that are on U.S. Fish and Wildlife Sevice endangered list.
+I have listed here ten of North America’s mammals that are on the U.S. Fish and Wildlife Sevice endangered list.

-Please note that the list from the Service varies differently to the list from the International Union for Conservation of Nature (IUCN) red list, which deals with species worldwide.
+Please note that the list from the Service varies differently from the list from the International Union for Conservation of Nature (IUCN) red list, which deals with species worldwide.

-They are the smallest of all the subspecies of the gray wolf, measuring about the same size as a German Shepherd.
+They are the smallest of all the gray wolf subspecies, measuring about the same size as a German Shepherd.
 Compared to most wolves, they are more slender, and this is partly due to their prey.
 Mexican wolves will mainly feed on deer, which they can outrun to catch.